-- 82. Engage a private land wildlife biologist for a farm visit to evaluate short term and long-term future possibilities. - 83.
-Conduct your own wildlife population trends assessment and whether you view the population each common species such as bobwhite quail, turkey, and deer as declining, stable, or increasing. - 84.
-Consider converting highly erodible non-productive land to conservation reserve, permanent pasture, or wildlife habitat areas. - 85.
-Enrolled or have participated in an existing program such as Conservation Reserve, EQIP, or other federal or state conservation programs.
+- 85. Engage a private land wildlife biologist for a farm visit to evaluate future possibilities to increase and support wildlife. - 86.
+Use return on investment analysis to evaluate each acre or zone of a field for profitability and consider converting non profitable land to conservation areas or enrolling in programs such as the USDA's Conservation Reserve Program (CRP). - 87.
+Enhance pollinator habitat by allowing native vegetation (e.g., wildflowers or native grasses) to become established in appropriate areas. - 88.
+Conduct your own wildlife population trends assessment and whether you view the population each common species such as bobwhite quail, turkey, and deer as declining, stable or increasing. - 89.
+Consider converting highly erodible non-productive land to conservation reserve, permanent pasture, or wildlife habitat areas. - 90.
+Enrolled or have participated in an existing program such as Conservation Reserve, EQIP (Environmental Quality Incentives Program), or other federal or state conservation programs.